EVOL-food/Regular-Meal-CMS/README.md

 6. Meke REST API search for menus by: menu name (strict), names of dishes in the menu (non-strict, that is, contains).
 7. Create docker image and docker setup instructions.
 ##### Frontend:
-1. Create the ready-to-use restaurant website.
+1. Create a single page React application.